andrew henderson menu

 Malaysia – Country Overview

-Malaysia took a 180-degree shift in the last half-century.
-From a developing country primarily dependent on raw material exports to one of the most stable and fastest-growing economies in Southeast Asia, Malaysia changed its direction completely.
+With a melting pot of cultures, the nation boasts a diverse mix of Malay, Indian, Chinese and European influences.
+In the last half-century, Malaysia has developed from a country primarily dependent on raw material exports to one of the most stable and fastest-growing economies in Southeast Asia.

 Tax Residency in Malaysia

-• 182 Days Rule: You’re physically present in Malaysia for at least 182 or more during the tax year.
+• 182 Days Rule: You’re physically present in Malaysia for at least 182 days or more during the tax year.

 • Less than 182 Days Rule: You’re physically present in Malaysia for less than 182 days during the year.
 However, you were physically present for at least 182 days in the second half of the previous calendar year or the first half of the following calendar year (excluding temporary absence for specific reasons).